Skip to main content

 stk rollback infra --version 2.2.0 --env prod

--e, --envThe environment that will be used to perform the rollback.
-You can query the available environments using the stk list env command.
+-e, --envEnvironment that will be used to execute the rollback.
+You can check available environments using the stk list env command.

 stk rollback infra --version 2.2.0 --env prod